Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Conclusions

 \section{Conclusions}

 In this work, we have investigated the optimal round complexity for achieving $\approximateagreement$ on trees in the synchronous model.
 Our results extend previous findings from real-valued domains to tree-structured input spaces, providing novel insights for achieving efficient $\approximateagreement$ in discrete input spaces.

-We presented a protocol with round complexity $O\left( \frac{\log \diameter(\tree)}{\log \log \diameter(\tree)} \right)$, improving on the previous $O(\log \diameter(\tree))$ bound of \cite{DISC:NoRy19}.
-Our construction achieves optimal resilience and relies on a simple reduction $\approximateagreement$ on trees to its real-valued counterpart.
-The reduction proceeds in two steps.
-First, using a $\gradecast$ protocol, we provide each honest party with two non-empty paths $P$ and $Q$ such that: (i) every honest party's path $P$ is a prefix of every honest party's path $Q$, and (ii) honest party's paths $P$ intersect the honest inputs' convex hull.
-Second, each party projects its input vertex onto its path $P$, reducing the problem to $\approximateagreement$ on a path.
-Then, using $\realAA$, the honest parties obtain $1$-close vertices from their paths $Q$ that lie within the honest inputs' convex hull, hence achieving $\approximateagreement$ on the input space tree $\tree$.
+We presented a protocol with round complexity $O\left( \frac{\log \diameter(\tree)}{\log \log \diameter(\tree)} \right)$, improving upon the previously best-known $O(\log \diameter(\tree))$-round protocol of \cite{DISC:NoRy19}.
+Our construction achieves optimal resilience and relies on a reduction from $\approximateagreement$ on trees to its real-valued counterpart.
+Moreover, we have provided an asymptotically matching lower bound by adapting the lower bound of \cite{Fekete90} from real values to graphs, demonstrating that our protocol achieves asymptotically optimal round complexity whenever $t \in \Theta(n)$.